rapid7/nexpose-warehouse-jasper-templates/README.md

 Contributions are welcomed in this project.
 Ensure you develop according to the conventions outlined above.
 To contribute, fork this repository and open a pull-request.

 This project uses [Semantic Versioning](http://semver.org/).

-## License

-The project is provided under the 3-Clause BSD License.
-See [license](license.txt) for details.